lastmile-ai/mcp-agent/README.md

 > [!TIP]
 > The CLI is available via `uvx mcp-agent`.
-> To get up and running
+> To get up and running,
-> Scaffold a project with `uvx mcp-agent init` and deploy with `uvx mcp-agent deploy my-agent`.
+> scaffold a project with `uvx mcp-agent init` and deploy with `uvx mcp-agent deploy my-agent`.
 >
 > You can get up and running in 2 minutes by running these commands:
 >